 Typically, you will only get 8 or so hours per day of sunlight hours.
 In summer you may get more, while in winter you may get less.
-Your position to the equator will also determine how many sunlight hours you get too.
+Your position to the equator will also determine how many sunlight hours you get too, as the closer you are, the more sunlight hours you will get.
 For example, in winter, Queensland will get more sunlight hours than Victoria since it is closer to the equator, even though it’s the same time of year.

 Here is a quick guide to the average amount of sunlight hours each part of Australia gets.

 As a general rule of thumb, between 9am and 4pm are ‘peak times’ where you will generate the most solar power.
 Therefore, it is crucial to have your panels facing the sun at those times.
 This may however be increased to between 7am and 7pm in summer months and decrease to 10am to 3pm in winter months.

 Although summer days are great for getting heaps of sunlight hours, solar panels have an optimal operating temperature of around 25 degrees.
 Some users have reported losses of up to 20% in their panel’s efficiency on 40+ degrees days.
 It’s not uncommon to find your solar panels working better on a mild spring day than on a scorching summer day, even though they spent longer in the sun.

 Therefore, the only time it is suggested to keep your solar panels in the shade is on extremely hot days.
 You will likely produce roughly the same amount of energy as you would leaving them out in the heat, but will stop the damage happening to the solar cells in the panels.

 Wind is not an issue for a properly secured, fixed solar panel but may be problematic for portable users.
 This may require parking your vehicle so it blocks the wind while still being able to track the sun.

 Partial shade like this isn’t ideal for your solar panels.